crazyyanchao/crazyyanchao/README.md

 - [LangChain](https://github.com/langchain-ai): I have provided code patches for LangChain to improve its performance in the GraphRAG environment.
 - [GraphRAG](https://github.com/microsoft/graphrag): I have provided patches for Microsoft GraphRAG to enhance its parser performance on Chinese datasets.
 - [LLMCompiler](https://github.com/crazyyanchao/llmcompiler): The core code of the LLMCompiler project was contributed by me.
+- [Model Context Protocol](https://github.com/modelcontextprotocol): I have contributed to the open-source MCP protocol, including but not limited to server code implementation, SDK code implementation and optimization, and documentation improvements.

 ### 🛠 Tech Stack
 I am passionate about AI technology and have a grasp of LLM application development, graph data technology, front-end and back-end technologies.
 I never set limits for myself and I enjoy using technology to solve practical problems.